 If you don’t speak up, donors—especially younger donors—will have already responded and given to another organization.
 This has long-term ramifications.
 Growing your file with donors who were introduced to your work in a relevant manner represent strong potential LTV.

 Bottom line?
-I understand the urge to stay the course, but you’re hurting your organization in the long run.
+We understand the urge to stay the course, but you’re hurting your organization in the long run.
 Think like a journalist.
-Jump on your breaking news story and don’t be afraid to capitalize on the important work your organization is doing.
+Jump on your breaking news story, and don’t be afraid to capitalize on the important work your organization is doing.